• Skip to primary navigation

 Recipe With Ingredient Quantities – Thai #2

-You might want to adjust quantities in this recipe, but this gives you a starting point.
-I’ve specified Shitake Mushrooms in this recipe, since they are known as the best for the immune system, but any mushrooms will do.
+You might want to adjust quantities in this recipe, but this gives you a good starting point.
+I’ve specified Shitake Mushrooms in this recipe, because they are known as the best for the immune system, but any mushroom will do.

 Thai Soup #2